Scripps Cancer Center Earns Network Accreditation from American College of Surgeons’ Commission on Cancer

 - Scripps Polster Breast Care Center and San Diego Gamma Knife Center, both at Scripps Memorial Hospital La Jolla

-Other exemplary Scripps programs include at Scripps Memorial Hospital Encinitas, and early detection services at Scripps Mercy Hospital Chula Vista.
+Other exemplary Scripps programs include rehabilitation services at Scripps Memorial Hospital Encinitas, and early detection services at Scripps Mercy Hospital Chula Vista.

 Scripps Cancer Center’s network accreditation sets the stage for myriad benefits to patient care.
 For example, Scripps physicians now have access to additional national cancer databases and other benchmarking data, enabling them to constantly self-evaluate and refine their care practices.
 Network accreditation also fosters and reinforces cancer research, bringing new treatments and diagnostics to patients.
 The process leading up to accreditation also created an important platform for sharing and achieving consistency of best practices throughout the Scripps system.